traxical/vm-spoofing-residual-vulns/README.md

 **Fork of:** [hzqst/VmwareHardenedLoader](https://github.com/hzqst/VmwareHardenedLoader)

 ## Purpose
 The purpose of this repo is to document remaining traces of a VM post-spoof.
 It's intended use is to be used as a template for security research and defensive analysis.
 This does not cover all possible remaining traces, it focuses on the common, easily identifiable traces that exist post-spoofing when using the upstream repo's guide.
 All testing was performed in isolated lab environments and no exploit code or PoCs are included.
-Do not expect any single artifact to be definitive proof of a virtualized environment, but rather a correlated set of signs and indicators that when taken together, strongly suggest the presence of a virtual machine.

 ## Scope
 All testing was done on a Windows 10 22H2 Virtual Machine, following the upstream repository's instructions.